pantsmo-de/pantsmo-de.github.io/README.md

 ## Things to add
 * the uhhh homepage minigame thing (NEEDS TO BE HTML5)
 * blog
+* converting gravity-v2 to typescript properly
-* a guide on how to use gravity-v2.js
+* a guide on how to use gravity-v2

 ## Credits
 ### Components